nema-systems/enema/docs/data-layer-requirements.md

 - **Parameter Version Linking**: Parameters link to their previous version through prev_version field, maintaining history within the same base_param_id
 - **Abstract Requirements**: A requirement is abstract if any of its associated parameters have multiple versions with the same group_id (computed, not stored)

-### Trees and Views
+### Module Hierarchy
-- **ReqCollection**: A workspace-scoped requirement collection structure containing requirements directly, with metadata (JSONB field reserved for future use)
+- **Module**: A workspace-scoped requirement container with hierarchical structure, includes description, sharing controls, and metadata (JSONB field reserved for future use)
-- **Module**: A workspace-scoped curated view of a ReqCollection with explicitly selected requirements and parameters via junction tables, includes description, rules, sharing controls, and metadata (JSONB field reserved for future use)
+- **Module Hierarchy**: Modules can contain sub-modules through parent_module_id relationships
-- **Module Sharing**: Modules have a shared flag - if false, only available to owning product
+- **Module Sharing**: Modules have a shared flag - if false, only available within their workspace context
-- **Module Rules**: Modules have a rules field for filtering and business logic
+- **Product Default Module**: Each product has an optional default module for primary requirements
-- **Abstract Collections**: A ReqCollection is abstract if it contains any abstract requirements (computed, not stored)
+- **Recursive Structure**: Modules can be nested to create organizational hierarchies

 ### Views and Selection
 - **Tags**: Workspace-scoped entities associated with requirements, parameters, and test cases for organizational filtering